 Because these characteristics are not needed by the user, NULL is specified in the third argument to t_open.
 If the user needed a service other than T_COTS_ORD, another transport provider would be opened.
-An example of the T_CLTS service invocation is presented in Chapter 4.
+An example of the T_CLTS service invocation is presented in the section, "CONNECTIONLESS-MODE SERVICE."

 The return value of t_open is an identifier for the transport endpoint that will be used by all subsequent Transport Interface function calls.
 This identifier is actually a file descriptor obtained by opening the transport protocol file [see open(2)].
-The significance of this fact is highlighted in Chapter 5.
+The significance of this fact is highlighted in the section, "A READ/WRITE INTERFACE."